Penrith Town Hall

 Penrith Town Hall is a municipal building in Corney Square, Penrith, Cumbria, England.
-The structure, which is the headquarters of Eden District Council, is a Grade II listed building.
+The structure, which was the headquarters of Eden District Council, is a Grade II listed building.

 History

 The current building has its origins in a pair of identical, late 18th century, neoclassical style houses; the left hand building was once occupied by a local clinician, Dr Livingstone, and the right hand house was once occupied by the former East Indiaman commander, John Wordsworth, who was a cousin of the poet, William Wordsworth.

 Following significant population growth, largely associated with the status of Penrith as a market town, the area became an urban district in 1895.
 The new civic leaders decided to acquire the two buildings and to combine them into a single municipal structure.
 The Scottish-American industrialist and philanthropist, Andrew Carnegie, made a contribution of £1,200 towards the cost of the construction to support the inclusion of a public library.
 Progress was temporarily delayed when it was thought, incorrectly, that the houses had been designed by Robert Adam: nevertheless, following the intervention of Canon Hardwicke Rawnsley, much of the interiors of the two houses was retained.

 The new structure was designed by the district surveyor, J. J. Knewstub, in the Renaissance Revival style, built in red sandstone from Lazonby with buff sandstone dressings from Stanton Moor and was completed in 1906.
 The design involved an asymmetrical main frontage with six bays facing onto Corney Square.
 The second bay on the left, which slightly projected forward, featured a pair of round headed windows on the ground floor flanked by Corinthian order pilasters supporting an entablature and a balustrade; there were two round headed windows on the first floor separated by a Corinthian order column and flanked by Corinthian order pilasters supporting a modillioned cornice and, at roof level, there was a blind dormer containing a panel bearing the coat of arms of the town.
 The fourth bay on the left, which was also elaborate and also slightly projected forward, featured a short flight of steps leading up to a doorway with a fanlight flanked by pairs of Corinthian order columns and, beyond that, Corinthian order pilasters supporting an entablature inscribed with the words "Town Hall" and a balustrade; there were two round headed windows on the first floor flanked by columns and pilasters supporting a modillioned cornice and, at roof level, there was a dormer window with a broken pediment and a pair of urns.
 The other bays contained three-light windows on both floors.
 Internally, the principal room was the council chamber on the first floor.